lowkaihon/knowledge-quiz-agent-v2/README.md

 # Personal Knowledge Quiz

-This is a **Personal Knowledge Quiz Agent** web app with the following features:
+This is a **Personal Knowledge Quiz** web app with the following features:

 **🎯Core Functionality**
 - Users can upload study material (PDF, DOCX, TXT) or paste text directly.